msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= ? =
+* You can safely update this plugin if you’re running WooCommece 4.0 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
+* Dev - Removed support for WooCommerce below 4.0 (launched in March 2020)
+* Dev - Removed support for WordPress below 5.0 (launched in December 2018)
+* Dev - Removed support for PHP below 7.0 (launched in December 2015)
+* Remove - The option to reduce stock when the order is created is no longer available as it worked only for WooCommerce below 3.4.0
+* Fix - Set order as pais when order total is 0 and bypass any payments

 = 6.0.3 - 2022-06-30 =
 * Fix - Multibanco would not be available on checkout when the new "MB Key" configuration method is active in some scenarios
 * Fix - Check if the checkout block is installed on the page instead of only checking if we are on the checkout page